Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Calc --> Upsert["membership upsert<br/>dateAppliedYm=202310"]

-Upsert --> Current["memberships<br/>batch insert / update"]
+Upsert --> Current["current membership data<br/>batch insert / update"]

 Current --> Query["recent Ym lookup<br/>202310, 202309, 202308"]